haminic/haminic/README.md

 ## ▸ About 📖

 Welcome to my Github!
-I'm Ham, or if you prefer (*why?*), Kittichet Arayasujin.
+I'm Ham, or if you prefer, Kittichet Arayasujin.
 I'm currently a computer engineering student at Chulalongkorn University.
 Here, you’ll find repos with personal $\LaTeX$ notes on subjects I'm interested in, including (but not limited to) math, physics, and computer science, as well as future coding projects I'll be working on.

 <!--
 **haminic/haminic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.